 There are many factors that can lead to a bad credit score.
 Casual use of credit cards, emergency expenses and even job loss are some of the significant ones.
 To help consumers get rid of credit problems, many companies offer credit repair service.

 Again, you are required to pay a high upfront fee for the services.
 The company asks you to pay this amount through a demand draft, and you may even be asked to disclose your bank account information.
 This is typically followed by a credit analysis session with you.
 Here lies the company’s trap!
 The credit analyst coaxes you to buy their services, and eventually you may find that they have processed a debit on your checking account.
 Once you have paid them the upfront fee, the company hardly bothers to repair your credit report.
-(Please read “How to Correct Credit Report Errors Yourself for Free.”)
+(Please read “Correcting Your Credit Report Errors Yourself “)

 How to avoid such scams?